guzzle/guzzle/docs/request-options.rst

     echo $res->getStatusCode();
     // 200

+You can also pass an associative array containing the following key value
+pairs:

-Pass an associative array containing the 'max' key to specify the maximum number of redirects, provide a 'strict' key value to specify whether or not to use strict RFC compliant redirects (meaning redirect POST requests with POST requests vs. doing what most browsers do which is redirect POST requests with GET requests), provide a 'referer' key to specify whether or not the "Referer" header should be added when redirecting, and provide a 'protocols' array that specifies which protocols are supported for redirects (defaults to ``['http', 'https']``).
+- max: (int, default=5) maximum number of allowed redirects.
+- strict: (bool, default=false) Set to true to use strict redirects.
+  Strict RFC compliant redirects mean that POST redirect requests are sent as POST requests vs. doing what most browsers do which is redirect POST requests with GET requests.
+- referer: (bool, default=true) Set to false to disable adding the Referer header when redirecting.
+- protocols: (array, default=['http', 'https']) Specified which protocols are allowed for redirect requests.
+- on_redirect: (callable) PHP callable that is invoked when a redirect is encountered.
+The callable is invoked with the original request and the redirect response that was received.
+Any return value from the on_redirect function is ignored.

 .. code-block:: php

+    use Psr\Http\Message\RequestInterface;
+    use Psr\Http\Message\ResponseInterface;
+    use Psr\Http\Message\UriInterface;

+    $onRedirect = function(
+        RequestInterface $request,
+        ResponseInterface $response,
+        UriInterface $uri
+    ) {
+        echo 'Redirecting! ' . $request->getUri() . ' to ' . $uri . "\n";
+    }

     $res = $client->get('/redirect/3', [
         'allow_redirects' => [
             'max'         => 10,        // allow at most 10 redirects.
             'strict'      => true,      // use "strict" RFC compliant redirects.
-            'referer'   => true,     // add a Referer header 'protocols' => ['https'] // only allow https URLs ]
+            'referer'     => true,      // add a Referer header 'protocols'   => ['https'], // only allow https URLs 'on_redirect' => $onRedirect
+        ]
     ]);
     echo $res->getStatusCode();